Healthdirect Free Australian health advice you can count on.

 • pieces of worm in the faeces

-You can be infected with tapeworm larvae by eating raw or undercooked meat, such as beef, pork, or fish.
+You can be infected with tapeworm larvae by eating raw or undercooked meat, such as beef, pork, or fish, or drinking contaminated water.

 How is tapeworm infection diagnosed?

-Your doctor will ask for a stool sample and perhaps a blood test to confirm that you have tapeworms and what kind of tapeworm you have.
+Your doctor will ask for a stool (poo) sample and sometimes a blood test to confirm that you have tapeworms and check what kind of tapeworm you have.

-If you have hydatid disease, you may need an x-ray, ultrasound, or MRI scans to diagnose the cysts.
+If you have hydatid disease, you may need an x-ray, ultrasound, or MRI scan to diagnose the cysts.

 How is tapeworm infection treated?

-If you have hydatid disease, you may need other medication and perhaps surgery to remove the cysts.
+If you have hydatid disease, you may need other medicines and sometimes surgery to remove the cysts.

 Can tapeworm infection be prevented?

-You can reduce your risk of tapeworm infection by:
+You can reduce your risk of tapeworm infection if you:

-• washing your hands after using the toilet and before handling food
+• wash your hands after using the toilet and before handling food

-• not eating undercooked pork, beef and fish
+• don’t eat undercooked pork, beef and fish

-• controlling tapeworm infection in your dog, with preventive deworming and quickly treating any dog infected with tapeworm
+• control tapeworm infection in your dog with preventive deworming and promptly treat tapeworm infection in your pets

-• not letting a dog lick your face
+• don’t let a dog lick your face

 Learn more here about the development and quality assurance of healthdirect content.